UO-CS322/cs322-f24/week7/duckies/README.md

 ### Step 3: Create a Database and Collection

-In MongoDB, we'll create a database named `DuckyCollection` and a collection named `ducks`.
+In MongoDB, we'll create a database named `duckdb` and a collection named `ducks`.

 ### Step 4: Interact with MongoDB Using Python